Joe Dunn

 Dr. Dunn has published: Teaching the Vietnam War: Resources and Assessments (1990), The Future South: A Historical Perspective for the Twenty-First Century (1991), Desk Warrior: Memoirs of a Combat REMF (1999), Southern Women at the Millennium: A Historical Perspective on the Twentieth Century (2003), A Good and Ordinary Life: A Memoir of the Rural Midwest (2012), a memoir/history of his mother and the communities in rural Southeast Missouri that shaped her life, and “I Have Done the Work”: The Times and Life of James Hutchison Kerr (2014).

-He has published more than 100 articles and book chapters, scores of encyclopedia articles, and more than 550 professional book reviews; given more than 80 conference papers; and made more than 550 community presentations in 40 different journals.
+He has published more than 100 articles and book chapters, scores of encyclopedia articles, and more than 550 professional book reviews; given more than 80 conference papers; and made more than 550 community presentations.
 In 2012 he did a commissioned article on the Vietnam War published in Greek.
-An eclectic scholar who constantly finds new areas to explore, his most recent publications have been on Presbyterian missionaries in Iraq and Cuba, the evolution of women’s athletics in the South, a series of essays on Indochina for a Smithsonian Institution reference work, and many essays on teaching.
+An eclectic scholar who constantly finds new areas to explore, his most recent publications have been on Presbyterian missionaries in Iraq and Cuba, the evolution of women’s athletics in the South, student campus protest in the 1960s, a series of essays on Indochina for a Smithsonian Institution reference work, and many essays on teaching.

 He has lectured at the U.S. Army War College, U.S. Air Force Command and Staff College, and the U.S. Air Force War College; participated in numerous national security forums; and he was a member of the board of scholars of the Vietnam Veterans Institute.
 He has been interviewed in The New York Times, Washington Post, Los Angeles Times, Christian Science Monitor, USA Today, US News and World Report, and many other periodicals and newspapers in this country and around the world.
 In 2003 he gave the Friend-Bollinger Regional History Lecture, an endowed distinguished professor honor at his alma mater, and in 2014, the James Clarke Chace Memorial Lecture at the Bard Government and International Affairs program in New York City.